jimternet/jira-release-notes/README.md

 # What is this?

 Its a pretty simple gradle/groovy application.
-It pulls some information from JIRA and formats into a nicely formatted HTML template.
+It pulls some information from JIRA and formats into a nicely formatted HTML template so your release notes look good, professional and consistent.
 The HTML template contains a bunch of inline CSS so that it can be viewed in Gmail and most other emails.

-You can a blog post about it here: http://tech.secretescapes.com/2015/10/continuous-delivery/automating-release-notes/
+You can view a blog post about it here: http://tech.secretescapes.com/2015/10/continuous-delivery/automating-release-notes/

 # How does it work?